Generic name: cefuroxime (oral/injection) [ SEF-ue-ROX-eem ]

 Cefuroxime oral is taken by mouth.

 Swallow the tablet whole and do not crush, chew, or break it.
-You may take cefuroxime oral with or without food.
+Take with or without food.

-Tell your doctor if a child taking cefuroxime oral cannot swallow a tablet whole.
+Tell your doctor if a child taking cefuroxime has trouble swallowing the medicine.

 Prepare an injection only when you are ready to give it.
-Do not use if the medicine lhas changed colors or has particles in it.
-Call your pharmacist for new medicine.
+Call your pharmacist if the medicine has changed colors or has particles in it.

-Store cefuroxime oral at room temperature away from moisture and heat.
+Store the tablets at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 After thawing, you may store the cefuroxime injection at room temperature for up to 24 hours, or in a refrigerator for up to 7 days.
 Do not refreeze the medicine once it has been thawed.